 General housekeeping can help reduce risk.
 Bins should be of suitable size for the premises and waste should be emptied regularly.
 Corridors should be kept clear at all times allowing safe escape if needed.

 Another hazard could be the building itself.
-Modern buildings have to follow very strict planning regulations that incorporate fire prevention into the build.
-Fire-proof doors are installed to limit the spread of fire within the building whilst evacuation routes with relevant signage are considered to ensure safe escape.
+Modern buildings have to follow very strict planning regulations that incorporate fire prevention into the building.
+Fire-proof doors are installed to limit the spread of fire within the building whilst evacuation routes with relevant signage are considered to ensure a safe escape.

 Older buildings can present additional problems.
-Regardless of the buildings age, risk assessments should take into account modern practices.
-A plan could include the installation of fire proof walls, advanced alarm systems, sprinkler systems and fire proof doors.
+Regardless of the age of the building, risk assessments should take into account modern practices.
+A plan could include the installation of fireproof walls, advanced alarm systems, sprinkler systems and fireproof doors.
 Any element has to be considered in order to reduce the risk of fire.

 Risk to employees and residents

-The fire plan needs to assess the risk level to all staff and residents on site.
-Depending on the nature of the workplace, the risk on the employees will vary.
+The fire plan needs to assess the level of risk to all staff and residents on site.
+Depending on the nature of the workplace, the risk to the employees will vary.

-Care homes need to factor in physical attributes of residents when considering evacuation routes.
+Care homes need to factor in the physical attributes of residents when considering evacuation routes.
 This includes their age, their ability to move and whether they are disabled.
 Older people won't be able to respond quickly during an emergency, whilst young children may not understand what is happening when an alarm sounds.
 In this case, a Personal Emergency Evacuation Plan (PEEP) should be drawn up for those who may have difficulties evacuating the building to reach a place of safety without any help or support from others.

 Staff and supervisors should be trained regarding the safe evacuation of residents when a fire breaks out.
 Regular drills and correct safety procedures in an emergency need to be the focus points of any plan.
 This will include highlighting residents most at risk and formulating specific plans to ensure their safe exit.